katia-energizer/tutorial_regular_expressions_search/tutorial.md

 5. To run your application, click the green **Run** icon in the gutter and select **Run 'MainKt'**.

-The pattern does not match the text, so the function returns null.
+The pattern does not match the text, so the function returns `null`.

 ### matches